armonjohnson/ec2-monitoring-auto-remediation/README.md

 AWS Solutions Architect

-It proves hands-on experience with monitoring, automation, remediation, and security visibility in AWS.
+It proves hands-on experience with monitoring, automation, remediation, and security detection in AWS.

 Author

 Armon Johnson
 Cloud / DevOps Engineer in Progress ☁️🚀

-⭐ If you found this project useful, feel free to star the repository.
+⭐ If you found this project useful, feel free to star the repository!